pydoit/doit/doc/install.rst

 standalone script
 ====================

 It is possible to create ``doit`` as a standalone python script including ``doit`` source code and its dependencies.
-This was it is easy to include this file in your project and use doit without going through the installation process.
+This way it is easy to include this file in your project and use doit without going through the installation process.

 Requirements
 --------------